dbwebb-se/python/example/challenge/instruction.md

 ### Challenge 2 - books

 1. The writer Gabe Hudson has gone into stealth mode.
 Can you bring him back?

+2. "The collection of released secrets" (synonyms) is on the loose, find it and move it to it's proper folder, The Stormlight Archive.

+3. Use "man cp" to find which option is needed to copy a folder.
+Find the description "copy directories recursively" and use "cp" with the option to copy Scott Meyer to Fantasy.